varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   Specify the jailing technology to use.

--l <shl[,free]>
+-l <vsl[,vsm]>

-  Specifies size of shmlog file. shl is the store for the shared memory log records [80M] and free is the store for other allocations [1M].
-Scaling suffixes like 'k', 'M' can be used up to (E)xabytes.
+  Specifies size of shmlog file. vsl is the space for the VSL records [80M] and vsm is the space for stats counters [1M].
+Scaling suffixes like 'K' and 'M' can be used up to (G)igabytes.
   Default is 81 Megabytes.

 -M <address:port>